 A few years ago, concert photography was pretty much off-limits for amateur photographers—unless you knew the band.
 Nowadays, it seems that most venues have given up on banning cameras.

-Indeed, they probably realized that to do things right, they should search people for cell phones and smart phones, which can both record and take pictures, as well as confiscate tiny point and shoot cameras.
+Indeed, they probably realized that to do things right, they should search people for cell phones and smartphones, which can both record and take pictures, as well as confiscate tiny point-and-shoot cameras.

-The last few years, I was able to get in with my DSLR and a couple of lenses.
+In the last few years, I was able to get in with my DSLR and a couple of lenses.
 At the Metallica concert, I was asked to leave the DSLR at the door because it looked too professional, but they had no problems with the point-and-shoot camera I also brought!
 Other venues either didn’t look at my bag or didn’t care.
 Suits me.
 It allowed me to experiment with concert photography.

-5. Don’t forget the atmosphere shots: some of the best pictures I took at concerts weren’t pictures of the band, but rather pictures of the audience.
-For instance, I love this shot of the couple wearing the devils horns at the ACDC concert.
-Similarly, I’m proud of this picture of the passionate crowd at the same venue.
-I took this one at the Manu Chao concert in Ottawa a few years ago, waiting for the show to start.
-And this picture reminds me of how bad the weather was at the Radiohead concert in Montreal, where we stood in the mud for hours.
-And don’t forget to take a couple of overview shots, it show how big the venue is.
+Some of the best pictures I took at concerts weren’t pictures of the band, but rather pictures of the audience.
+Among my favourites are a shot of a couple wearing the devil’s horns at the ACDC concert and an excited crowd.
+I also have a rainy picture that reminds me of how bad the weather was at the Radiohead concert in Montreal, where we stood in the mud for hours.Share this article!